dundalek/firewrap/README.md

 ## Alternatives

-- SELinux and AppArmor Linux Security Modules (LSM) systems
+- Linux Security Modules (LSM) systems like SELinux and AppArmor
   - Difficult for an end-user to configure.
 - Containers like Docker, Podman
   - Complected packaging, distribution and containment.